 Azure has recently allowed the setup and creation of Linux servers in their cloud, which has made most arguments against Azure moot.

 Review insights are derived from user reviews.
-Read this full review below for more details or read other user reviews of Microsoft Azure to get a bigger picture.
+Read this full review below for more details or read other user reviews of Azure Virtual Machines to get a bigger picture.

 "Virtual servers and DC"

 Microsoft Azure offers a robust and approachable platform to manage any task you could wish to accomplish.
 The ability to build and deploy servers at multiple locations around the country with the click of a mouse is invaluable.
 Linking virtual networks between locations is super easy as well.

 Microsoft has yet to make the "New" portal fully functional yet, so there are still some things that must be done in the old especially if your environment was set up there to begin with.
 Also, setting multiple VPN connections to all connect to one VNet requires the download and upload of the text config for the VNet.
 This leaves a lot of room for error and problems to develop.